lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

 -------------------------------------------------------------------------------

-> This is the first post in a four-part series titled "Computing a Bitcoin Address".
+> This is the first post in a four-part series "Computing a Bitcoin Address".
 Here are all the articles in the series:
->

 > 1. [Private to Public Key](http://www.lostintransaction.com/blog/2014/03/14/computing-a-bitcoin-address-part-1-private-to-public-key/) (this post)
 2. [Public Key to (Hex) Address](http://www.lostintransaction.com/blog/2014/03/15/computing-a-bitcoin-address-part-2-public-key-to-hex-address/)
 3. [Base58Check Encoding](http://www.lostintransaction.com/blog/2014/03/18/computing-a-bitcoin-address-part-3-base58check-encoding/)